 For students who are ineligible for the DSA, such as international students, please contact the DDS when you are thinking of applying to London Met so we can discuss possible sources of disability-related funding.

 Applying for DSA

 You should apply for this as soon as possible.
 You can apply for the DSA before you start your course.
 You will need to complete an application form and send this to the relevant funding body along with the appropriate evidence confirming your disability.
 They will then reply to confirm whether you are eligible.
 If you are eligible you will need to have a needs assessment at an access centre.
 We have an assessment centre located on site.
-For further details of the onsite assessment centre or to book a needs assessment at the centre please see Contact Associates.
+For further details of the on-site assessment centre or to book a needs assessment at the centre please see Contact Associates.
 A report will then be sent to your funding body who will write to confirm what they will fund.
-Once you receive this you can order equipment and organise specialist support.
+Once you receive this letter, you can order equipment and organise specialist support.

-You DDS Adviser can guide you through the DSA application process.
+Your DDS Adviser can guide you through the DSA application process.
 Get in touch if you have a question or need support with the application.

 The funding bodies

 For specific information for your particular funding body, please follow the links below.

 - Student Finance England - for an overview of the DSA process please see the SFE factsheet.

 - Student Finance Northern Ireland – Disability Support

 - Student Finance Wales